 Livestock that are exposed to mold-contaminated feed also suffer from liver damage.
 Animals are seen to develop reproduction delay, reduced weight gain, and become more vulnerable to disease.

-The serious hazards and risks that mold growth cause are issues that many developing countries face.
+The serious hazards and risks that mold growth causes are issues that many developing countries face.
 Your grains can be a source of healthy food for communities if you take these steps to prevent mold growth.

 These simple steps and solutions can help you protect your grains, business, and community.